jibbex/react-liquid-glass/README.md

 ## Features

-- Component API exposes intensity, tint, ripple, highlight, and distortion controls via props.
+- Component API exposes intensity, tint, ripple, highlight, blur radius, and distortion controls via props.
 - Styling is driven by CSS custom properties so you can override visuals without rebuilding.
 - Automatic SVG filter injection when distortion is enabled (no manual defs required).
 - TypeScript-first Vite build that emits ESM, CJS, and type declarations in a single step.
-- Demo site checked into `demo-dist/` and published through GitHub Pages for reference.
+- [Demo site](https://jibbex.github.io/react-liquid-glass/) checked into `demo-dist/` and published through GitHub Pages for reference.

 ## Installation